- Tonga position based

 Please ensure your documents are in Microsoft Word or Adobe PDF format.

-- Have you been involved in a project relating to promoting entrepreneurship and investments in the energy sector?
+- Have you been involved in jointly implementing energy projects or events with partners?
 If yes, please describe your role and the impacts of the project.